Loading...

 How to Fix the Internal Server Error in WordPress

 The 500 Internal Server error is not always due to WordPress.
-It can be caused by other issues on the server as well.
-This article addresses the common causes of WordPress's 500 Internal Server errors.
+It can also be caused by other issues on the server.
+This article addresses the common causes of 500 Internal Server errors in WordPress.

-Before making any of the following changes to your website, it is suggested that you backup your website so that you can revert to a previous version if something goes wrong.
+Before making any of the following changes to your website, it is recommended that you back up your site so you can revert to a previous version if something goes wrong.

-Is your WordPress site showing Critical Error?
-Checkout this article for the troubleshooting steps: How to Fix the Critical Error on Your WordPress Website.
+Is your WordPress site showing a Critical Error?
+Check out this article for the troubleshooting steps: How to Fix the Critical Error on Your WordPress Website.

 Corrupted .htaccess File

-To address the issue with a corrupted .htaccess file, you can try creating a new .htaccess file.
-Here are the instructions on how to address this issue.
+To address the issue with a corrupted .htaccess file, you can create a new one.
+Here are the instructions for addressing this issue.

 1. Log in to cPanel.